leviettung01/doanblockchain/README.md

 4. Sell(fee 0.001 ETH): You can sell Truffle on the market.
 5. Update Price: Help you update the selling price.
 6. UnSell: Remove items from the market.
+7. Buy: After clicking buy proceed to transfer the amount to the seller, and update the Truffle owner.

 ### Game(Camping)
 The higher the Level, the shorter the cooldown.